The Invisible Wall: Why Junior and Senior Devs Rate Your Docs Differently

 Debunking Myths About Technical Writing for Developers

-In my years as a technical writer at Google, Grafana Labs, and Microsoft, I’ve encountered countless misconceptions about what technical writers actually do.
+In my years as a technical writer at Google, Grafana Labs, and other employers, I’ve encountered several misconceptions about what technical writers actually do.
 Some stakeholders view us as glorified clerical support.
-Others expect us to be senior-level software engineers who can independently build production systems while maintaining documentation.
+Others expect us to be senior-level software engineers while maintaining documentation.

-Here are the most common myths I’ve encountered about technical writing, what the role actually entails, and why getting this right matters for your product’s success.
+Here are the 3 most common myths I’ve encountered about technical writing, what the role actually entails, and why getting this right matters.

 Myth 1: Technical Writers Are “Information Secretaries”